emilykohlberg/DE300/lab7/README.md

 4 The python script should print out the new AUC ROC, Report and analyze what you find (compared to w.o modification of 1,2 above)

+## Results
+The final results are

+Area Under ROC Curve: 0.8948

+Selected Maximum Tree Depth: 6

+Selected Number of Trees: 250

+compared to the initial results of

+Area Under ROC Curve: 0.9003

+Selected Maximum Tree Depth: 6

+The AUC ROC is slightly lower, so the max number of trees that was used before may have been higher, or the squared column decreased the accuracy of the model.